-- Balancing consultation with external stakeholders (potential users) and timeliness of the CB.
+- Balancing consultation with external stakeholders (potential 1. users) and timeliness of the CB.
 This is an important consideration for governments because, on the one hand, it is useful to make the process as inclusive as possible to ensure that the contents of the document are clear and relevant, and that formats are interesting and helpful for understanding all the complexities of the budget; on the other hand, a very long consultation process might risk the timely publication and utility of the CB.
 Tanzania and South Africa have found interesting ways to balance these two points.
-Tanzania works with a network of CSOs from the very beginning of the process to ensure that the language used and format of the CB are accessible to citizens.
+Tanzania has incorporated the vision of a network of CSOs from the very beginning of the process as a way of securing simplicity in the language, the formats and the relevance of the information provided.
 South Africa implements a very comprehensive and interesting dissemination process (including outreach initiatives) that aims to make the CB available to more people; the ministry also uses these opportunities to gather feedback, which is considered for the CB of the following year. - Balancing data accuracy and timeliness of the CB.
-This is another important challenge that governments face while producing a CB because, to acquire more accurate data, the ministries might choose to delay the publication of the document.
+This is 2. another important challenge that governments face while producing a CB because, to acquire more accurate data, the ministries might choose to delay the publication of the document.
 Tanzania and Nigeria publish their CB after the national budget is approved.
 South Africa, in contrast, produces the CB at the same time as the ministry is producing the national budget so that the CB is published at the same time as the national budget is presented to Parliament.
 While this is a very innovative practice, it places a lot of stress on the officials in charge of the CB.
 In the case of South Africa, the ministry has a specific team to meet this objective; however, governments should consider their available internal resources to make this decision.
 A possible solution to this point is to publish CBs throughout the budget process.
-Nigeria published a synthesised version of the CB when the executive's budget proposal was presented to the national assembly, and the BoF produces a comic book version of the CB for the budget law. - Other R153.7 Bn R228.8 Bn HOW IT WILL BE SPENT Order and Sat R181.5 Re nic Affairs and Agriculture R238.4 Bn In South Africa, the citizens' budget is released when the national budget goes to parliament for approval
+Nigeria published a synthesised version of the CB when the executive's budget proposal was presented to the national assembly, and the BoF produces a comic book version of the CB for the budget law.